Back to school? For 2 million kids in West Africa, that really would be cool.

 Promises multiply but nothing adds up Fast forward to 2010.
 Ten years multiplied by dozens of promises equals..
 0 progress.
 Not a single protocol deadline had been met, so a new framework of action was introduced, promising to reduce the worst forms of illegal child labor by 70% by 2020, backed by 17 million USD from Big Choco and US government.
 That’s gotta count for something, right?
 Wrong.
 It’s now 2020.
 And there are more children than ever working illegally in the cocoa supply chain in West Africa.

+So, what’s the right answer?
 Well, there isn’t just one.
 It’s essential to take action throughout the entire cocoa supply chain.
 But we have to start somewhere.
 And we’re seeing CLMRS is a very good place to start.
 That’s the uncatchy acronym for the Child Labour Monitoring and Remediation System (CLMRS) — a system that helps the cooperatives we work with identify instances of illegal child labor, find alternative solutions and prevent the use of illegal child labor as far as possible.

 Counting means being accountable In our own supply chain, the goal is to have all households in our 7 partner cooperatives in the CLMRS by the end of the book year.
 We’re currently at around 78% of member households — 8,148 households, up from 6624 this time last year — but even with new farmers joining every season, we’re confident we’ll reach 100% very soon.
 We also strongly believe it is the responsibility of chocolate companies to solve the issues in their supply chain.
 So, all the costs will be paid for by us, supported by subsidies from RVO, and help from the ICI in the form of visits, data collection tools, and data management systems.

+How can you be part of the solution?
 If you believe in children’s right to education, help us make illegal child labor a thing of the past and sign our petition.